pm4ml/on-premise-deploy/README.md

 - Open the TTK monitoring page on `http://localhost:6060/admin/monitoring`
 - Try to send the following request from your core connector to the sdk-scheme-adapter service
 ```
-curl 'http://localhost:4001/transfers' -H 'content-type: application/json;charset=utf-8' --data-binary '{"homeTransactionId":"1234","from":{"type":"CONSUMER","idType":"MSISDN","idValue":"16135551001","displayName":"string","firstName":"Henrik","middleName":"Johannes","lastName":"Karlsson","dateOfBirth":"1966-06-16"},"to":{"type":"CONSUMER","idType":"MSISDN","idValue":"16135551002","merchantClassificationCode":123},"amountType":"SEND","currency":"EUR","amount":"10","transactionType":"TRANSFER","note":"Note sent to Payee.","skipPartyLookup":false}'
+curl 'http://localhost:4001/transfers' -H 'content-type: application/json;charset=utf-8' --data-binary '{"homeTransactionId":"1234","from":{"type":"CONSUMER","idType":"MSISDN","idValue":"16135551001","displayName":"string","firstName":"Henrik","middleName":"Johannes","lastName":"Karlsson","dateOfBirth":"1966-06-16"},"to":{"type":"CONSUMER","idType":"MSISDN","idValue":"16135551002","merchantClassificationCode":123},"amountType":"SEND","currency":"XTS","amount":"10","transactionType":"TRANSFER","note":"Note sent to Payee.","skipPartyLookup":false}'
 ```
 - You should get the response with transfer state as 'COMMITTED' and you should also able to see the request in TTK monitoring page

 ### Testing 3-phase outbound transfer from core-connector

 In the above section the transfer is successful with a single HTTP call because the parameters `AUTO_ACCEPT_PARTY` and `AUTO_ACCEPT_QUOTES` are set to true in sdk-scheme-adapter section of `docker-compose.yaml` file.
 If we want to give an option to the end user (Sender) to approve the party and then approve the quote, then we need to set these parameters to false and make 3 consecutive http calls to make the transfer successful.
-Please following the following steps for this scenario.
+Please use following the following steps for this scenario.
 - Set the parameters `AUTO_ACCEPT_PARTY` and `AUTO_ACCEPT_QUOTES` to false
 - Restart the docker-compose with the commands `docker-compose down -v` and `docker-compose up -d`
 - Send the above `POST /transfers` request and observe the response